 Camera gear for filming birds

-Today I utilized my new canon 70-300 lens coupled to a 2x teleconverter and managed to get some nice stable footage of this Whimbrel even at full zoom.
+Today I utilized my new canon 70-300 lens coupled to a 2x teleconverter.
+I managed to get some nice stable footage of this Whimbrel even at full zoom.
 The Image stabilization of the canon lens is amazing!

 Wildlife conservation in Palau

-The NGO spearheading this initiative to raise awareness about the plight of these birds is the Palau Conservation Society but this is far from the only work they do.
+The NGO spearheading this initiative to raise awareness about the plight of these birds is the Palau Conservation Society.
+This is far from the only work they do.
 See their website for more information and how to help them achieve their goals.

-Palau Conservation Society commissioned me to make a film highlighting the status of Palau’s migratory shorebirds and for about 9 months we collaborated with local bird and conservation experts to create this film which is being shown across Palau:
+Palau Conservation Society commissioned me to make a film highlighting the status of Palau’s migratory shorebirds.
+For about 9 months we collaborated with local bird and conservation experts to create this film which is being shown across Palau:

 Palau has changed a lot in those 10 years and this has made me change with it.